FishyStix12/WHPython_v1.1/README.md

 # Command and Control Center <br />
 ![image](https://github.com/FishyStix12/WHPython/assets/102126354/239280f9-d78f-4e2d-aace-6fb0b4e59177) <br />
+**Import Note: I the creator, Nicholas Fisher, of this Trojan malware am not responsible for the missuse of these scripts.
+They are malicioius and should only be used in profession White Hat approved scenarios.
+You are responsible for any results in the misuse of this malware, as well as all fines, fees, and reprucussions.
+Please reread this statement as by downloading any of the scripts in this repository, you the user take full responsibility for storing, using, and testing these malicious scripts, and guidelines.
+And you take full responsibility for the misuse of this malware.
+Keep in mind any data the Trojan extracts will be posted to a github repository, and if that repository is puyblic all the data on it will be available for the whole world to see.** <br />

 **Important Note: For this Trojan to work install the appropriate libraries using the commands below, or head to pypi.org/project/github3.py' to automate the process:** <br />
   pip install github3.py <br />
   pip install base64 <br />